prolfqua/prophosqua/inst/ProphosquaMain/Methods_in_MB_PTM.md

 Computationally, numerous software tools support the analysis of quantitative protein post-translational modifications (PTMs).
 For DDA (data‐dependent acquisition) data, platforms like FragPipe ([10.1101/2025.05.27.656447](https://doi.org/10.1101/2025.05.27.656447)) (Yu *et al.*, *Nat Commun* 2023\) integrate the MSFragger search engine ([10.1038/nmeth.4256](https://doi.org/10.1038/nmeth.4256)) and are widely used for TMT and label‐free workflows.
 FragPipe can process TMT‐labeled data and output site‐localized quantifications.
 For DIA (data-independent acquisition) data, tools such as Spectronaut (Biognosys) and DIA-NN (Demichev *et* *al.*, *Nat Methods* 2020, [10.1038/s41592-019-0638-x](https://doi.org/10.1038/s41592-019-0638-x)) provide PTM support.
 Both of these tools implement site-localization scoring and generate site-level quantification reports.

 After peptide identification and quantification, statistical packages are used to detect regulated modifications.
 MSstatsPTM (Kohler *et al.*, *Mol.
 Cell.
 Proteomics 2023, [10.1016/j.mcpro.2022.100477](https://doi.org/10.1016/j.mcpro.2022.100477)) models both modified and unmodified peptides to account for protein-level* changes.
 Likewise, the R-based msqrob2PTM workflow (Demeulemeester *et al.*, *Mol.
 Cell.
 Proteomics 2024, [10.1016/j.mcpro.2023.100708](https://doi.org/10.1016/j.mcpro.2023.100708)) explicitly performs differential analysis at the peptidoform level.
 These approaches correct for confounding between PTM and protein abundance, providing statistical tests for modification changes.
 Proteomic data can be analyzed at different levels: a *peptidoform* is a specific peptide sequence with a particular set of modifications, whereas a *site*\-level analysis aggregates signals for each residue position across peptides.
 Differential analysis can thus target peptidoforms or sites.
 For example, msqrob2PTM defines two complementary tests: Differential Peptidoform Abundance (DPA) and Differential Peptidoform Usage (DPU) ([10.1016/j.mcpro.2023.100708](https://doi.org/10.1016/j.mcpro.2023.100708)).
-DPA directly models the log₂ intensities of each modified peptide (peptidoform), detecting absolute changes in PTM levels.
+DPA directly models the $\log_2$ intensities of each modified peptide (peptidoform), detecting absolute changes in PTM levels.
 In contrast, DPU adjusts the PTM intensities by the corresponding protein-level changes, effectively testing for changes in the relative usage of a site.
-In short, DPA flags peptidoforms whose abundance changes, while DPU flags modifications whose change exceeds that expected from the parent protein’s change.
+In short, DPA flags peptidoforms whose abundance changes, while DPU flags modifications whose change exceeds that expected from the parent protein's change.

 * Differential Peptidoform Abundance (DPA): tests raw PTM peptide intensity differences
 * Differential Peptidoform Usage (DPU): corrects PTM intensities for protein-level variation to highlight proper site-specific regulation